 All our New Zealand plantations are developed on lands which are unsuitable for farming.
-As at 31 December 2021, the stocked area is projected to be 13,068 hectares with a further 570 hectares awaiting replanting.
+As at 31 December 2022, the stocked area is projected to be 13,068 hectares.
 The sole commercial specie is radiata pine.
 Over 81% of the estate is planted on freehold land and will be replanted within 12 months after harvesting.
 The remaining balance of our estate is held in the form of cutting rights.
 We will return the related land to the land owners after harvesting.
 Strict environment controls are in place to minimize harm to the environment as well as the local community.
 The average age for harvesting is 28 years.

-Through carbon sequestration process, our New Zealand forests capture CO_2 from the atmosphere through biological, chemical, and physical process and to offset an emission made elsewhere.
+Through carbon sequestration process, our New Zealand forests capture carbon dioxide (CO2) from the atmosphere through biological, chemical, and physical process and to offset an emission made elsewhere.
 The graph below shows the carbon we capture per hectare based on a 28 years rotation.

-The drop at the tail-end (at 28^{th} year) accounts for the roots and branches that rot on the ground and release CO_2 .
-The table below assumes that most of the radiata pines we harvested and sold are used for infrastructure and construction and therefore CO_2 will be locked in these products as long as they are in service.
+The drop at the tail-end (at 28th year) accounts for the roots and branches that rot on the ground and release CO2.
+The table below assumes that most of the radiata pines we harvested and sold are used for infrastructure and construction and therefore CO2 will be locked in these products as long as they are in service.